awsdocs/amazon-lookoutmetrics-developer-guide/docs-source/detectors-dataset.md

 ## Structuring continuous and historical data<a name="detectors-dataset-livedata"></a>

-When you choose Amazon S3 as a data source, you provide a *path template* that tells the detector where to find the continuous data\.
+When you configure an Amazon S3 bucket as a datasource, you provide a *path template* that tells the detector where to find the continuous data\.
 Consider the following example path structure\.

 ```
 s3://my-lookoutmetrics-dataset-123456789012/